-Design Pavilion in Times Square is the public hub for the City’s official design week and the many related design events occurring around town.
-We are host to the NYCxDESIGN Press Pod and Information Center distributing the official NYCxDESIGN Guide, the Design Talks NYC™, and a series of installations that are free and open to the public and engage emerging and established designers, architects, brands and visionaries from around the world.
+Design Pavilion is host to the Design Talks NYC™, Nasdaq Spotlight Design Broadcasts, the NYCxDESIGN Press Pod and Information Kiosk distributing the official NYCxDESIGN Guide, and a series of installations that are free and open to the public and featuring emerging and established designers, architects, brands and visionaries from around the world.

-Design Pavilion is an annual public design and cultural happening, presenting a series of curated installations, exhibitions and daily programming.
-We will engage more than 5 million local business people, residents and international visitors with design ideas for our future.
+Design Pavilion engaged more than 5 million local business people, residents and international visitors with design ideas for our future.

 In celebration of Design Pavilion, Nasdaq launched a competition to create a piece of artwork that embodies Nasdaq’s brand essence of Relentless Possibility, the notion that they are relentlessly devoted to advancing what’s possible for humanity.
-Entrants are encouraged to interpret this ethos visually, and the winning work will be unveiled and featured at Design Pavilion’s Design Talks’ Impact Summit on May 13th.
-The work will be displayed permanently in Nasdaq’s brand new event space, used daily by thousands of leading companies around the world for their marquee events
+Entrants were encouraged to interpret this ethos visually, and the work will be displayed permanently in Nasdaq’s brand new event facilities, used daily by thousands of leading companies around the world for their marquee events.

 The Nasdaq Stock Market is an American stock exchange.
 It is the second-largest stock exchange in the world by market capitalization, behind only the New York Stock Exchange located in the same city.

 Nasdaq reinforces the on-going significance and importance of design and celebrates those that are rewriting the way design and technology apply to our future.
 Nasdaq supports this spirit of disruption and innovation, as it drives so many forward ideas – from electronic trading to analytics, to the marketplaces and economies of tomorrow.